TZTsai/Calang/README.md

 * Range

     A range is a different type from list.
 It is useful to represent a wide range of numbers, i.e. range(1, 100000).
-For such a range, on the one hand, the calculator will print "range(1, 100000)" instead of a really long list as the output; on the other hand, internally, a range is not directly evaluated to all the numbers it covers.
-Instead, it send a number to the calculator and changes to its next state, "range(1, 100000)" to "range(2, 100000)" as an example.
-Thus it saves the memory.
+For such a range, the calculation of each item is delayed, thus saving time and memory.
-    There are two ways to generate a "range" type value: by using the symbol "\~" or by the built-in function "range".
+    There are three ways to generate a "Range" type value: by using the symbol `~` or `..`, or by the built-in function `range`.
-    The expression "a\~b" evaluates to a range including all integers from a to b.
+    The expression `a~b` evaluates to a range including all integers from a to b.
+    The expression `a..b` is identical to `a~b`.
+However, `a..b..c` enables you to create an arithmetic sequence that begins with `a` following by `b` and ends with `c` (if `c` is not included by this sequence, then it ends before `c`).
     The "range" function, however, is identical to its corresponding python function, which excludes the second argument from the range.
-Besides, you can use a third argument in the function "range" to specify the step of the range.
-    If a range is used as the index of a list, a sub-list containing elements whose indices lies in this range will be returned.

   **Examples**:
   * r := 1~4
-  * list(r) (converts a range to a list, return: [1, 2, 3, 4])
+    list(r) (converts a range to a list, return: [1, 2, 3, 4])
+  * l := 1..3..9 (return: 1..3..9)
+    list(l) (return: [1, 3, 5, 7, 9])
   * sum([i^2 | i in 1~10])
-  * r := range(1, 4), list(r) (return: [1, 2, 3])
+  * r := range(1, 4)
+    list(r) (return: [1, 2, 3])
   * r := range(9, 1, -2) (return: [9, 7, 5, 3])

 * List comprehension

     [`exp` | `arg1` in `range1` (and `cond1`) | `arg2` in `range2` (and `cond2`) ...]
+    `|` is used to separate the expression and the constraints of the variables.
+For the constraint of a variable, a range must be provided, with an option of further constraints by adding `and <condition>`.

   **Examples**:
   * [i | i in range(5) and i%2] (return: [1, 3])